Farish Jenkins: Academic career

-He went on to teach at both Columbia and Harvard.
+Jenkins went on to teach at both Columbia and Harvard.
 In his later life, Jenkins served at Harvard as a professor of biology, the Alexander Agassiz Professor of Zoology and curator of vertebrate paleontology at the Museum of Comparative Zoology.

 Jenkins made numerous expeditions to the Arctic, including a dozen expeditions to the Triassic of Jameson Land in Greenland, and to other sites from East Africa to Wyoming.
 He is credited as having helped explain the fish-to-tetrapod evolutionary transition as he helped discover the 375 million year old Tiktaalik roseae.
+His trips were subsidized by an anonymous benefactor named Rose and were so strenuous that a colleague of 30 years, Neil Shubin, called them "pure Calvinist".

+In 1981 he discovered a pile of four frog-like skeletons in the Arizona desert, which initially looked like road kill, and with Neil Shubin he studied the fossils for 14 years.
+They were eventually described as the early frog Prosalirus bitis.
+In 2008, he analyzed fossils from Greenland of Gerrothorax pulcherrimus, an early amphibian from about 210 million years ago that used its upper jaw to open its mouth.
+Jenkins called it the "ugliest animal in the world".

 Jenkins was known for his eccentricity as a professor.
 When lecturing on the subject of gait, he would illustrate this by walking on a peg leg as the character Captain Ahab from Herman Melville's Moby Dick.
-When on expedition, he would dress in the dashing style of Indiana Jones and carry a high-powered rifle.
+He was known for taking front row students' shoes in order to examine their wear patterns.
+On expeditions he dressed in the dashing style of Indiana Jones, donning a Czechoslovak rabbit fur hat and carrying a gun and a flask of vodka.
+He was known to set up systems of wires and automatic rifles to deter polar bears.

 He used cineradiography to take internal pictures of animals moving in various ways.
 These could be quite elaborate and exciting, using treadmills and a wind tunnel.
 "Tree shrews ricocheted across my bookshelves and desk," he reminisced.

+He helped to remove Lawrence Summers from the office of Harvard president.

+Personal life

+At Princeton, Jenkins drove a fellow student, Eleanor Tracy, to a train station more than an hour away.
+They dated during college and through his military service, and starting in the mid 1970s they lived on an apple orchard in New Hampshire.
+They had a son and a daughter.

+Jenkins was known for his foul language.
+He made homemade cider from apples he grew and trapped chipmunks that disrupted his barn.
 After being diagnosed with cancer, he said "as a paleontologist, I'm familiar with extinction."
 He died from pneumonia at Brigham and Women's Hospital on November 11, 2012.